opengisch/QField-docs/documentation/how-to/bookmarks.md

 ## Project Bookmarks

 QField can display and search for project-embedded bookmarks.
-The addition and manage of such bookmarks is done [in QGIS itself](https://docs.qgis.org/latest/en/docs/user_manual/introduction/general_tools.html#spatial-bookmarks).
+The addition and management of such bookmarks is done [in QGIS itself](https://docs.qgis.org/latest/en/docs/user_manual/introduction/general_tools.html#spatial-bookmarks).